mkucmus/doc/userguide/getting_started/settings/role_resources.rst

     **Download the customers list****

-    To download a list of customers assigned to particular level details preview you must have at least an **View access** to the following:
+    To download a list of customers assigned to particular level you must have at least an **View access** to the following:
      - *Customers* - to view customers details
      - *Utilities* - to export the list of customers